alibaba/cloud-kernel/CONTRIBUTING.md

 ### 1.4 Report Alibaba Cloud Linux OS issues

-ALK has tight connections with Alibaba Cloud Linux OS, if you run into any Alibaba Cloud Linux OS problems, feel free to file a bug report in our project [issues](https://github.com/alibaba/cloud-kernel/issues) page as well, or start a thread in [mailing lists](MAILLIST.md) or in [Alibaba Cloud Developer forum](https://bbs.aliyun.com/thread/450.html).
+Cloud Kernel has tight connections with Alibaba Cloud Linux OS, if you run into any Alibaba Cloud Linux OS problems, feel free to file a bug report in our project [issues](https://github.com/alibaba/cloud-kernel/issues) page as well, or start a thread in [mailing lists](MAILLIST.md) or in [Alibaba Cloud Developer forum](https://bbs.aliyun.com/thread/450.html).

 ## 2. Help to improve